 - Swelling in the area around your anus

-The internal bawaseer is found inside the rectum.
-You can’t normally see or feel them, and they seldom cause pain.
+You can’t usually see or feel them, and they seldom cause pain.
 When passing stool, however, straining or discomfort can lead to:

 - During bowel movements, there is no pain.